janlelis/idiosyncratic-ruby.com/source/posts/41-proper-unicoding.html.md

     "ᴦ".scan/\p{Greek}/ # => "ᴦ"

-See the [Unicode::Scripts](https://github.com/janlelis/unicode-scripts) micro gem for a way to find all scripts a string containso and a list of valid script names.
+See the [Unicode::Scripts](https://github.com/janlelis/unicode-scripts) micro gem for a way to find all scripts a string contains and a list of valid script names.
 A great way to explore the different scripts is [codepoints.net](https://codepoints.net/scripts).

 ### Age